How to Crochet Shapes

 Create the Desired Shape

-These simple tips and techniques will help crocheting shapes easier, more efficient, and more enjoyable.
+These simple tips and techniques will help make crocheting shapes easier, more efficient, and more enjoyable.

 How Do You Fix Mistakes When Crocheting a Shape?